David Hershel Alpers: Early life and education

 David Hershel Alpers was born 9 May 1935 in Philadelphia, Pennsylvania.
 He received his M.D. from Harvard Medical School in 1960 and completed training in internal medicine at Massachusetts General Hospital (MGH).
 He studied molecular biology at the National Institute of Health under Gordon Tomkins (1962–64) before returning to MGH for gastroenterology fellowship (1964–66) and junior faculty positions (1966–69).

 Medical and teaching career

-Dr. Alpers was Chief of the Gastroenterology Division at Washington University School of Medicine from 1969 to 1997 and is currently the William B. Kountz Professor of Medicine and assistant director of the Center for Human Nutrition.
+Alpers was Chief of the Gastroenterology Division at Washington University School of Medicine from 1969 to 1997 and is currently the William B. Kountz Professor of Medicine and assistant director of the Center for Human Nutrition.
 Since moving to Washington University as division chief, he has been Professor of Medicine since 1973.

 Research

-Dr. Alpers is recognized for his research in intestinal protein biochemistry.
+Alpers is recognized for his research in intestinal protein biochemistry.
 His efforts are also responsible for much of our knowledge of cobalamin (vitamin B12) metabolism and absorption by the gastrointestinal tract.

 His longstanding interests in the psychiatric aspects of gastrointestinal disease helped formulate some of the current thinking about brain-gut interactions.